MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/desktop-build-basic-winui3-app.md

 # Build a basic WinUI 3 - Project Reunion 0.5 desktop app

-In this article, we step through how to build basic managed C#/.NET 5 and native C++/Win32 WinUI 3 - Project Reunion 0.5 desktop applications with user interfaces composed entirely of WinUI 3 controls and features.
+In this article, we step through how to build basic C# .NET 5 and C++ desktop (Win32) applications with user interfaces composed entirely of WinUI 3 - Project Reunion 0.5 controls and features.

 ## Prerequisites